Updated: Mar 7

-It’s that time of year again!
+It’s Fall!
 The time when childless people get to sleep for an extra hour, and parents somehow end up sleeping less!
 It makes me wonder why we have to change time at all!?
 But I digress…

-Daylight Savings can throw a wrench in your child’s sleep, because it impacts their circadian rhythm (internal clock!)
+Daylight Savings (both Fall and Spring) can throw a wrench in your child’s sleep, because it impacts their circadian rhythm (internal clock!)
 Their circadian rhythm helps them falls asleep and wake up around the same time each day, so you can see how this could cause some sleep issues when the clocks change.

 If you’re like me, you may want to be prepared for the time change and have an action plan to help your child through it.
 It is definitely an option to just do nothing if that’s more your style, your child will wake up an hour earlier (on the clock) and go to bed an hour earlier (on the clock).
 Personally, I am not into this idea because I am not a morning person and waking up an hour earlier it not something I want to do!
 If your child attends school or daycare, then you will definitely want to consider adjusting their schedule in advance to help them with through the time change.
 There are 3 simple tips I’d like to share with you, that will make the adjustment much easier on your child and you!